punksapien/xcoinalgo/cli/README.md

 GitHub: Settings → Webhooks → Add webhook (URL and secret provided by CLI)

 GitLab: Settings → Webhooks (URL and secret provided by CLI)

+**Note:** Git integration is entirely optional.
+The seamless deployment via `xcoin deploy` is the recommended workflow for most teams.

 ---